 Dave Raymond’s American History course for high school surprised me with its comprehensive coverage in both content and course layout.
-I was prepared for just another set of DVD snippets on isolated topics from American History.
-Instead, this course offers complete coverage of American History using a combination of DVD lesson presentations, student reading assignments, projects, and exams.
-The videos are also available as downloaded files or via streaming.
+I was prepared for just another set of video snippets on isolated topics from American History.
+Instead, this course offers complete coverage of American History using a combination of video lesson presentations, student reading assignments, projects, and exams.
+The videos are also available on DVDs, as downloaded files, or via streaming.

 The course is presented in two parts within a single set.
 Part I covers Meso-America to the Constitution while Part II continues up through Theodore Roosevelt.
 Note that this doesn't include modern American history.

 The course is premised on a biblical Christian worldview, discussing historical events and cultures in light of worldviews.
 Raymond presents topics within context rather than in isolation.
 For example, the Meso-American civilizations all bear some similarities to other ancient civilizations, so Raymond ponders the possibilities of shared roots as far back as the Tower of Babel.
 He talks about the Aztec god Quetzalcoatl and his likely origin in the person of one of the earliest missionaries.

-Raymond stresses the worldview fundamental that “ideas have consequences,” and he continually demonstrates this.
-For example, he shows that the character and beliefs of George Washington and the other colonial revolutionaries were the critical factor in achieving independence rather than their circumstances or material advantages.
+Raymond stresses the concept fundamental to an understanding of worldviews: ideas have consequences.
+And he continually demonstrates this throughout the course.
+For example, he shows that the character and beliefs of George Washington and the other colonial revolutionaries were the critical factors in achieving independence rather than their circumstances or material advantages.

 There are 26 lessons in the course, that will take about one week each to complete.
 A research paper and projects will take additional time.
 Each lesson has five video presentations, lasting about ten minutes per session.
 In the videos, Dave Raymond teaches using many illustrations, photos, maps, and other visual aids.
 He’s an energetic and engaging teacher, so these are fun to watch.
 Students can always double up on video presentations on a single day if they prefer.
 The videos lay the groundwork.